jordibalcellss/esbart/README.md

 ### Configuration

-The so-called `config.php` file also allows configuring as per the below settings, amongst many others:
+The so-called `config.php` file also allows configuring as per the below settings, amongst others:

 | Setting | Description |
 | - | - |